Henduww/EasedDiscordTheme/README.md

 > NEW IN 3.1: Fixes for new Discord update + sleeker style for streaming banner

+> NEW IN 3.1.2: Multiple fixes to the channels bar and reduced file size

 ## Created for BetterDiscord
 This theme requires Better Discord to function, as "vanilla" Discord does not currently support custom themes.

 Get Better Discord @ - https://betterdiscord.net/home/

 ### Files
-**Source Code -** For copy/pasting into the "Custom CSS" tab, use this if you wish to customize a few bits for yourself.
+**Source Code -** For copy/pasting into the "Custom CSS" tab.
-**NOTE:** If you're using this file, you need to grab the `:root { }` section from the theme file and add it to the top of the code to get the colors and the background image.

-**Theme File -** For dragging into the "Themes" folder for Better Discord, use this for an easy install.

-**Preview -** Shows how Discord appears with this theme installed. ("Stock" image and color used.)
+**Readme.md** - This file.

 ### How do I change the background image for chat?
 First off, I'd recommend using an image with a wallpaper-standard resolution.

 To use an image, you need a hyperlink for it.
 (E.g. https://imagedomain.com/thisimage.jpg) Must have *.jpg* or *.png* extension.

-- To change the image or colors with the source code, copy the root section from the theme file to the top of the code in the source file.
+- To change the image or colors, you need to modiby the variables in the *:root* section at the top of the code.
-- To change the image or colors with the theme file, open it in notepad.

-With this hyperlink, change the `--img-url` variable's hyperlink to the image you wish to use.
+With this hyperlink, change the `--img-url` variables hyperlink to the image you wish to use.

 `--img-url: url(**CHANGE THIS**);`

 ### Changing the Main Color
 The main color can also be changed.
 It uses standard RGB.

-Edit the `--main-clr` variable.
+Edit the `--main-clr` variable in the *:root* section, which is at the top of the code.

 `--main-clr: RED, GREEN, BLUE;`